Student Organization Achievement and Recognition (SOAR) Awards

 Given to a student group or student led-initiative whose programs or efforts educate people on social justice issues on campus and/or abroad and have shown evidence of a significant impact on addressing power, privilege, and discrimination to foster inclusiveness and a socially-just society.

-Awarded to the student organization that has taken significant steps in order to improve its overall level of effectiveness from one year to the next.
-Applicable improvement should have occurred from March 2016 to present.
+Given to the student organization that has taken significant steps in order to improve its overall level of effectiveness from one year to the next.
+This will focus on student improvement from March 2017 to present.

 Awards to two or more registered student organizations that have embraced the spirit of collaboration through co-sponsorship and partnership of an activity or event.
 Collaboration is about more than shared resources; it is also about shared vision, planning, and purpose of an event meant to reach a greater segment of the University community.